 how devastating and overwhelming the estate settlement process

-can be, when placed on top of the grieving process.
+can be, especially when placed on top of the grieving process.
 If you are

-also an inherited IRA beneficiary, we understand that "deer in the headlights"
+also an inherited IRA beneficiary, I understand that "deer in the headlights"

 feeling you may now have.
-So, we suggest you get some
+So, I suggest you get some

 professional help.
-Saul and I have over 80 years of combined tax,
+I have over 39 years of combined tax,

-legal and real estate experience combined in our separate professional services
+investment, mortgage banking, legal and real estate experience in my professional

-we offer to clients nationwide, as well ex-patriots in foreign
+practice.
+I have clients nationwide as well ex-patriots in foreign

-as to what the cost of a needless big tax or legal mistake could
+as to what the true and total cost of a needless big tax or legal mistake could

 consider who your ally is going to be in the journey to keep